detomon/unicode-table/README.md

 - `category` contains one of the character categories listed in `UTCategory`
 - `flags` contains multiple flags listed in `UTFlag`
 - `cases` contains values to be added to the character value in order to convert it to the desired case variant (uppercase, lowercase or titlecase).
 The field is indexable with `UTRuneCase`.
 If a `case` field is `0`, that specific case variant does not exist.
 If one of the flags `UTFlagUpperExpands`, `UTFlagLowerExpands` or `UTFlagTitleExpands` is set in `flags`, the character expands to multiple characters when case-folding.
 For example, the lowercase letter "ß" (`0x00DF`) expands to the 2 uppercase letter "SS" (`0x0053 0x0053`). `cases` then contains an index usable for the array `UTSpecialCases`.
 The index itself points to the number of character in the expanded sequence.
-The following indexes contain the character values (see [example below](#user-content-case-fold-expansion)).
+The following indexes contain the expanded sequence's character values (see [example below](#user-content-case-fold-expansion)).
 - `number` contains numeric values for digits, number-like and fraction characters.
 For example, the roman number "Ⅶ" (`0x2166`) has the value `7` in `number.i`.
 Fractions are represented by strings that contain the nominator and denominater separated by `/` (`"n/d"`).
 For example, the fraction character "¼" (`0x00BC`) has the value `"1/4"` in `number.s`.

 Lookup Character